MooVC/MooVC.Architecture/README.md

 - Changed MooVC.Architecture.Ddd.Services.Reconciliation.IAggregateReconciler.Reconcile to accept a params array instead of an IEnumerable of Domain Events (**Breaking Change**).
 - Deleted Services.Handler and Services.HandlerExecutionFailureException (**Breaking Change**).
 - Moved Ddd.Entity<T> to the root namespace (**Breaking Change**).
+- Moved Ddd.Value to the root namespace (**Breaking Change**).

+## Bug Fixes

+- Changed Message to inherit from Entity<Guid>, meaning that two messages will be deemed equal if they are of the same type and have the same Id (**Breaking Change**).
+- Changed Entity<T> so that it will now only deem two instances as equal if they both are of the same type (**Breaking Change**).

 # End-User Impact

 - Ddd.Entity<T> Namespace (Impact: High)

 Entity was moved to facilitate a new inheritance change involving Message that would facilitate a greater degree of reuse and consistency accross the framework.
 This resulted in a namespace change that would result in compilation failures for any consumer that utilized Ddd.Entity<T>.
+While the solution is straightforward, every reference would need to be changed from MooVC.Architecture.Ddd to MooVC.Architecture.

+- Ddd.Value Namespace  (Impact: High)

+Value was moved to for consistency with Entity<T>.
+This resulted in a namespace change that would result in compilation failures for any consumer that utilized Ddd.Value.
 While the solution is straightforward, every reference would need to be changed from MooVC.Architecture.Ddd to MooVC.Architecture.

 - Ddd.DomainEvent Constructor (Impact: Medium)